Denise Doyen

 Wordsmithing—a wonderful and challenging pursuit.

-Denise Doyen studied creative writing and design at Stanford University (BA) and directing at the American Film Institute (Masters).
-For many years she worked in the world of children's television where she directed the beloved Disney Channel series Welcome to Pooh Corner and Dumbos Circus as well as other productions for children including the video collection "The Mother Goose Treasury."
+Denise Doyen studied creative writing and architectural/art design at Stanford University (BA) and directing at the American Film Institute (Masters).
+For many years she worked in the world of children's television where she directed the beloved Disney Channel series Welcome to Pooh Corner and Dumbos Circus as well as choreographing other productions for children including the video collection The Mother Goose Treasury and the safety special Too Smart for Strangers.

-Her first book, Once Upon a Twice, a rousing mousey nonsense adventure, debuted in 2009 to starred reviews.
-It was a Junior Library Guild selection and included in several 'best of' lists including Kirkus Reviews "Best Children's Books of 2009".
-The book was awarded the 2010 "EB White Read Aloud Honor," and Denise won the "2010 Ridgway Honor" for outstanding debut in the world of children's picture books.
+Doyen’s first book, Once Upon a Twice, a rousing mousey nonsense adventure in the tradition of Jabberwocky, debuted to starred reviews.
+It was a Junior Library Guild selection and included in several 'Best of' lists including Kirkus Reviews "Best Children's Books of the Year".
+The book won the "EB White Read Aloud Honor," and Denise was awarded the "Ridgway Honor" for outstanding debut in the world of children's picture books.